Thpopel/Portfolio/README.md

 - `head`: Provides the option to view the first n items in our dataframe.
 - `type`: Provides the type of data we are working with
 - `describe`: Provides an overall view of the descriptive statistics
-- `mean`: Calculates the mean value of non-null entries
-- `count`: Provides the bumber of non-null observations
+- `unique`: Provides a list of unique values within that column

-To understand the use of these methods, we'll first import a dataframe.
+**To understand the use of these methods, we'll first import a dataframe, the dataframe is a list of the highest selling video games.**
-Importing a data file: [Importing data]()
+Importing a data file: [Importing data](Import_daimport a dataframe.
+In this caseta.md)

+**Next, we'll take a look at some of the descriptive statistics using describe()** Describe():

+**Now that we have a datafile imported and we know what it looks like, let's filter out the Platform column we're interested in, and see the unique values.
+As we can see, there are quite a few unique values.
+Therefore, we are going to take a look at the newer platforms in the data (XBOX360, Wii, PS3):**
+Selecting the columns and rows we're interested in:

+**Lastly, let's calculate the total sales each platform has made with their collection of games in global sales, and calculate that as a percentage of a whole for all three platforms:**
+Calculating total sales, and sorting percentages:

 ### Exploratory Data Analysis:

-### Combining it all Together: